okkibro/Spotify-RFID-Record-Player/README.md

 ## TODO:

-- Add support for adding playlists/albums through the `add-card.py` script.
+- Enable shuffling when playing artist/albumn/playlist (now always plays the first track - a.k.a. index 0)